gitter-badger/legittalon.github.io/_posts/2014-10-05-a-clojure-function.md

 published: true
 ---

-## I recently started learning a little bit of Clojure
+I recently started learning a little bit of Clojure.
 This is the first useful function I've created.
 Well, I'd like to think it is useful anyway.

 ```
 (defn divisible-by?